guysqr/release-machine-workshop/part-two.md

-# Release Manager Demo Part Two
+# Release Machine Demo Part Two

 The second part of the demo is the fun part.
 Here we're going to use AWS SAM to set up a Step Functions state machine to run our pipelines.